bendtherules/bendtherules.github.com/posts/email-1-break-continue-or-switch?.md

 	*  **if its `[[Target]]` is empty or present in `labelset`, then stop  and return normal completion**.
 	*  else, stop and return same record.

-So, if break has no label or has a label which marks the current for loop, then it acts as a "handler" - and returns a normal completion record
+So, if break has no label or has a label which marks this for loop, then it acts as a "handler" - and returns a normal completion record

 ### So, who handles what?